Author: Justin Palmer

 PostgreSQL (pronounced "post-gress-Q-L") is a household name for open source relational database management systems.
 Its object-relational meaning that you’ll be able to use objects, classes in database schemas and the query language.
 As part of our PostgreSQL series, we’ll show you how to list and switch between databases quickly.

-How to Remove (Delete) a User on CentOS 7
+I. How to Add a User and Grant Root Privileges on CentOS 7

 II.
 How to Remove (Delete) a User on CentOS 7